gaia/celestia-tools/README.md

 # 2) peer-info.sh

 Bash script to show a daemon's peers, in the format ID@IP:port, followed by whether the peer is outbound or inbound, along with the peer's city according to an API query to an IP location service.

+# 3) peer-paste.sh

+Bash script to parse the output of an RPC's peerlist into a format ready to paste in persistent peers.